Difference Between FPGA and Microcontroller and Microprocessor

 What is Microcontroller?

 A microcontroller is a single-chip integrated circuit.
-Memory like ferroelectric RAM, NOR flash, or OTP ROM is often too included in the chip.
+Memory like ferroelectric RAM, NOR flash, or OTP ROM is too included in the chip.
 A small amount of RAM can also be found.

 Microcontrollers are designed for embedded applications.
 These are used in automatically controlled devices.
 For example, implantable medical devices, automobile engine control systems, appliances, office machines, remote controls, toys, power tools, and other embedded devices.